89678yhub98r39sf/proco/README.md

 # PRO.
 CO. : A Game on Consumerism

+### UPDATE 5/12/20
+Coded a hack-around to the problem discussed in the previous update.
+The `SmartConsumer` class does work now.
+The question, `WOULD YOU LIKE TO TRAIN SMART CONSUMER FIRST?`, was inserted before the other questions.
+Respond with yes for this question.
+*This question only needs to be answered yes after each scikit-learn update.
+So you only need to respond with yes one time for every scikit-learn update.*

 ### UPDATE 10/24/19
 Due to Scikit-Learn's GradientBoostingRegressor from version 0.20.1 to 0.21.2, the `SmartConsumer` class (see below) is broken.
 The `SmartConsumer` class should not be used, do not input `s` for the question `WHAT WOULD YOU LIKE TO BE??`

 In order to use the `SmartConsumer`, please refer to relevant training code in this project, modify and run training code to make your own `SmartConsumer`.

 Apologies for the inconvenience.

 ## A Brief Description
 This game takes place in a world with a producer and a consumer.
 The producer